United States passport: Dual citizenship

 United States law permits dual nationality.
 Consequently, it is permissible to have and use a foreign passport.
 However, U.S. citizens are required to use a U.S. passport when leaving or entering the United States.
 This requirement extends to a U.S. citizen who is a dual national.

 Application

 An application is required for the issuance of a passport.
 If a fugitive being extradited to the United States refuses to sign a passport application, the consular officer can sign it "without recourse."

 An application for a United States passport made abroad is forwarded by a U.S. embassy or consulate to Passport Services for processing in the United States.
 The resulting passport is sent to the embassy or consulate for issuance to the applicant.
 An emergency passport is issuable by the embassy or consulate.
-Regular issuance takes approximately 6 to 8 weeks.
 As per Haig v.
-Agee, the Presidential administration may deny or revoke passports for foreign policy or national security reasons at any time.
+Agee, the presidential administration may deny or revoke passports for foreign policy or national security reasons at any time.

-Places where a U.S. passport may be applied for include post offices and libraries.
+Places where a U.S. passport may be applied for include some post offices and libraries.
+Some passports can be renewed online.
+As of October 2024, the processing time for a regular application is four to six weeks, not including shipping times.
+Previously, a processing time of six to eight weeks was the norm before the COVID-19 pandemic, which caused passport applications to take as long as 18 weeks to be processed in 2021.